wso2/docs-is/en/docs/references/extend/rebranding/customizable-login-portal.md

 3. Refresh the browser and check out the added custom layout.

     !!! tip
         In certain cases, the server might stop working after adding changes.
-In such a case, restart the server to check the changes.
+In such cases, restart the server to check the changes.

 ## Build the app